-Does the Grant Review & Analysis Office have a deadline?
+Does Grant Services & Analysis have a proposal submission deadline?

-Yes, proposals should be to the Grant Review & Analysis Office no less than 7 working days prior to the sponsor’s deadline.
+Yes, proposals should be to Grant Services & Analysis no less than 7 working days prior to the sponsor’s deadline.
 Proposals are reviewed as quickly as possible in the order that they are received.

-What happens if I don't meet the deadline?
+What happens if I don't meet the proposal submission deadline?

-The Grant Review & Analysis Office makes every possible attempt to review the proposal in the time frame provided, however there are no guarantees that proposals received after the School deadline will arrive on time to the sponsor.
+Grant Services & Analysis makes every possible attempt to review the proposal in the time frame provided, however there are no guarantees that proposals received after the School deadline will arrive on time to the sponsor.

-What proposal components are required for Grant Review & Analysis Office review?
+What proposal components are required for review by Grant Services & Analysis?

 The administrative shell is reviewed prior to approval.
-For specific information please see our Routing Medical School Proposals and Routing Non-Medical School Proposals pages that detail what items are required and reviewed.
+For specific information please see our Routing Medical School Proposals and Routing Non-Medical School Proposals page that detail what items are required and reviewed.

 If a subcontract exists, what paperwork is required for review?